stevenschwenke/SpringWorkshop/README.md

 - a lot of projects around Spring Core, for example Data, MVC, Security, Boot

 ## Hello World
-- in 01_helloWorld major concepts of Spring shown in practice
+- in package 01_helloWorld major concepts of Spring shown in practice

 ## Dependency Injection & Inversion of Control
-- in 02_dependencyInjection major concepts of Spring shown in practice
+- package 02_dependencyInjection
 - Spring manages dependencies
 - dependencies can be composed at runtime instead of compile time.
 Often-seen example in legacy code: data-sources hardwired to classes using them.